Kamalakar-Gavali/code-challenge/src/problem1/readme.md

-# Problem 1 #
+Problem 1

+Solution code:
-Solution code is in index.js file
+➡️ The working solution is available in the index.js file.

+How to Run:

-Open the index.html file in any browser then open console from developer tool/inspect there you can see output
+Open the index.html file in any browser.

+Right-click anywhere on the page and select Inspect.

+Go to the Console tab.

+You can now see the output printed in the browser console.